JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

    ' // Set the scaling factors using the DPI ratios graphics.ScaleTransformForDpi

+   ' // Create a Metafile object from file.
    DIM image AS CGpBitmap = "SampleMetafile.emf"

    ' // Translate to rotation origin